denten-books/plain-text/3-projection.md

 what produces the characteristic horizontal interference pattern.
 The illusion of motion is key to understanding the mechanics of cinema, but what does it mean to perceive seemingly static words against the background of a fundamentally dynamic medium?
-Instead of a static and immutable sign etched in stone or on paper, we observe the sign in motion.
-To refer to the "illusion" of digital textuality is therefore to identify a key property of projection.
+Instead of a static and immutable sign etched in stone or on paper we observe the sign in motion.
+To refer to the "illusion" of digital textuality is therefore to identify the dynamic property of projection.
 To place text on the screen is to bring it closer to the moving image.
+To put it another way: we are now reading books on cinema screens.

 In this chapter, I bring archival material---blueprints, phenomenological accounts, and debates the philosophy of aesthetics---to bare on the question